Top

 These factors encompass a variety of considerations, including the emotional and physical well-being of the child, the parental abilities of those seeking custody, and the child's current living situation.
 Texas courts focus heavily on ensuring a stable and loving environment for the child, often considering which parent is more likely to encourage a healthy and ongoing relationship between the child and the other parent.
 Additionally, the child’s preference, depending on age and maturity, may be a critical component in the court’s decision.

-• current and future emotional and physical needs of the children
+• Both current and future emotional and physical needs of the children and the parents’ abilities to meet them

-• stability in the household of the parent seeking conservatorship
+• Household stability and environment provided by the parent seeking conservatorship or custody

 Child custody determinations profoundly impact family dynamics and children's developmental outcomes for years following divorce or separation.
 Temple child custody lawyer Brett H. Pritchard advocates for parents seeking to establish or modify conservatorship arrangements while prioritizing children's best interests throughout Bell County family court proceedings.
 Our strategic approach combines legal experience with an understanding of child psychology and family dynamics.